 15. Henry Pyrgos –> Finn Russell –> DTH van der Merwe

 With Ulster having been dragged so far over to the Main Stand side of the pitch Glasgow are numbers up on the right flank.
 An exhausted Lewis Stevenson can’t cover across to close a yawning gap to his teammate Payne, meaning the Ulster defenders have to hold and wait for Finn to make his decision whether to run or pass.

-For all that rugby is a team game, there are still occasions when the individual stands apart.
-There is nothing anyone else can do to help Finn now as he stands over possibly the most important kick of his short career.
+For all that rugby is a team game, there are still occasions when the individual is set apart.
+There is nothing anyone else can do to help Finn Russell now as he stands over possibly the most important kick of his short career.
 Many around the ground are still out of their seats from the try being scored.
 Thoughts have been turning to extra time – seemingly a good outcome after being behind for 48 minutes.
 How does it work?
 How long will it last?
 Ulster have still to use most of their bench, whereas Glasgow have emptied theirs – do we have the stamina to stay the course?

 And then attention turns to Finn.
 In amongst all the noise, the excitement and the distractions he is calmness personified.
 It’s writ large on his face as it flashes up on the big screens – for him there is no crowd there, no game situation to worry about, no pressure bearing down on him.
 This is a routine he’s been through many times before and he runs through it again just as if he were out there all alone at the end of training.